dskumar71/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 # Document Intelligence to Content Understanding Migration Tool (Python)

 Welcome!
-We've created this tool to help convert your Document Intelligence (DI) datasets to Content Understanding (CU) **Preview.2** format.
+We've created this tool to help convert your Document Intelligence (DI) datasets to Content Understanding (CU) **Preview.2** format seen in AI Foundry.
 The following DI versions are supported:
-- DI 3.1/4.0 GA CustomNeural
+- DI 3.1/4.0 GA CustomNeural (seen in Document Intelligence Studio)
-- DI 4.0 Preview CustomGen
-To help you identify which version of Document Intelligence your dataset is in, please consult the sample documents provided under this folder to determine which format matches that of yours.
+- DI 4.0 Preview CustomGen (seen in Document Extraction project) To help you identify which version of Document Intelligence your dataset is in, please consult the sample documents provided under this folder to determine which format matches that of yours.

 Additionally, this will automatically create a CU Analyzer using your provided AI Service endpoint and provide the option to run Analyze on a given file.